carehart/awesome-cf-compose/README.md

 A challenge will be how to clarify which compose files are suited to the ACF vs the Ortus CF or Lucee vs the native Lucee images.
 I haven't decided yet if that's best done by separate folders, or indications in the compose file name.
 I'm leaning toward folders.
 Even then, this could be a challenge to manage, but let's go for it!

-For now, the lists below are from my initial effort that was laying out how to show use of the ACF images.
+For now, the lists above are from my initial effort laying out how to show various uses of the ACF images.
 The lists will evolve to more clearly cover all 3 kinds of images, where appropriate.

 Speaking of ACF, the project is also expected to include examples of integrating with things like the ColdFusion API Manager (since CF2016 Enterprise) and the ColdFusion Performance Monitoring Toolkit (since CF2018 Standard and Enterprise), as well as demonstrations of implementation of other monitoring solutions, such as FusionReactor, SeeFusion, and other APMs.

 ## Contribute

-We welcome examples that help people understand how to use CF and Lucee images with Docker Compose for variious purposes.
+We welcome examples that help people understand how to use CF and Lucee images with Docker Compose for various purposes.
 Check the [Contribution Guide](CONTRIBUTING.md) for more details.